 When Should I Begin the Application Process for SSDI?

-- Whether you’re currently employed, and if not, when you last worked.
+- Whether you’re currently employed, and if not, when you last worked

 - The reason(s) you stopped working.

-- What your doctors have documented in the medical evidence provided.
+- What your doctors have documented in the medical evidence provided

-- Whether they want to send you for an examination by one of their doctors.
+- Whether they want to send you for an examination by one of their doctors

 You might want to supplement the evidence in your file when you “Request Reconsideration.”
-If the Reconsideration also results in a denial, you must “Request a Hearing” within 60 days.
+If the reconsideration also results in a denial, you must “Request a Hearing” within 60 days.

-If Social Security approves your claim you will receive a “Notice of Award.”
+If Social Security approves your claim, you will receive a “Notice of Award.”
 Sometimes these “favorable notices” do not give you everything you requested, and you should review it with an attorney.
-For example, in an application filed on July 5, 2020 you may have claimed you became disabled after an accident which occurred on January 5, 2019.
-Instead, the Social Security Administration determines your disability did not begin until December of 2020.
-You will have lost 17 months of past due benefits, even though your decision is “favorable.”
-You may want to appeal that decision amending your “onset date.”
-Frequently, the onset date can affect your entitlement to other benefits, such as pensions, or insurance claims.
-This is another reason why a lawyer’s careful fact gathering at an initial consultation and careful review of your decision(s) can be so important when dealing with Social Security claims.
+For example, in an application filed on July 5, 2020, you may have claimed you became disabled after an accident on January 5, 2019.
+Instead, the Social Security Administration determined your disability did not begin until December 2020.
+You will have lost 17 months of past-due benefits, even though your decision is “favorable.”
+You may want to appeal that decision by amending your “onset date.”

 How to File a Social Security Disability Claim